siemens/snap-to-bucket/doc-sources/index.rst

 .. code-block::

-    Usage: snap_to_bucket [OPTIONS]
+    Usage: snap2bucket [OPTIONS]

-      snap_to_bucket is a simple tool based on boto3 to move snapshots to S3 buckets.
+      snap2bucket is a simple tool based on boto3 to move snapshots to S3 buckets.

     Options:
       --version                       Show the version and exit.